ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-06-19-document-processing-framework.md

 header-img: /assets/png/dpt/header.png
 tags: [spacy, machine learning, prodigy, huggingface, rpa, document processing, transformers]
 description: |
-    Document processing may not be the sexiest problem of the century, but it may as well be one of the important ones.
+    Document processing may not be the hottest problem of the century, but it may as well be one of the important ones.
 In this blog post, I'll discuss a framework for designing document processing solutions, with a sample implementation using Prodigy and Hugging Face.
 excerpt: |
-    Document processing may not be the sexiest problem of the century, but it may as well be one of the important ones.
+    Document processing may not be the hottest problem of the century, but it may as well be one of the important ones.
 In this blog post, I'll discuss a framework for designing document processing solutions, with a sample implementation using Prodigy and Hugging Face.
 ---

 <span class="firstcharacter">E</span>xtracting information from PDFs and
-scanned documents may not be the sexiest problem of the century.
+scanned documents may not be the hottest problem of the century.
 You don't [generate paintings](/notebook/2021/08/08/clip-vqgan/) nor [control robots to play games](/projects/2018/09/14/pfn-internship/).
 It's pure *busywork*, something that "AI" has promised to automate but failed to achieve.
 That's